 AN57821 - PSoC® 3, PSoC 4, and PSoC 5LP Mixed Signal Circuit Board Layout Considerations

-AN57821 introduces basic PCB layout practices to achieve 12- to 20-bit performance for the PSoC® 3, PSoC 4, and PSoC 5LP family of devices.
-The design practices covered in this application note are good rules to use in any mixed signal design for any accuracy.
+This application note introduces basic PCB layout practices to achieve 12- to 20-bit performance for the PSoC® 3, PSoC 4, and PSoC 5LP family of devices.

 AN58304 - PSoC® 3 and PSoC 5LP – Pin Selection for Analog Designs

 AN58827 - PSoC® 3 and PSoC 5LP Internal Analog Routing Considerations

 AN58827 discusses how internal trace and switch resistance can affect the performance of a design and how these issues can be avoided by understanding a few basic details about the PSoC® 3 and PSoC 5LP internal analog architecture.

 AN60220 - PSoC® 3 / PSoC 5LP Multiplexed Comparator

 AN60220 describes how to multiplex the comparator for use with more than one input signal.

 AN60305 - Using PSoC® 3 and PSoC 5LP IDACs to build a better VDAC